-This grilled corn recipe gets the buffalo treatment that is usually reserved for seitan, Soy Curls, or cauliflower wings.
+This grilled corn recipe gets the buffalo treatment that is usually reserved for seitan, Soy Curls, buffalo chickpea sandwiches, or cauliflower wings.
 I’ve heard people use buffalo sauce on other stuff too… But don’t they know that chickens prefer to keep their wings?

-The heat of the buffalo sauce is tempered by the cooling dressing, which has clumps of crumbled tofu inside instead of dairy-based blue cheese.
+The heat of the buffalo sauce is tempered by the cooling vegan blue cheese dressing.
+It has clumps of crumbled tofu inside instead of dairy-based blue cheese.
 It also gives this side dish some staying power.

 I’d say this dressing is ranch-meets-blue cheese in terms of flavor with dried parsley, oregano, basil, and garlic powder.
 It has a savory salty kick that can bite back to the vinegary heat of the buffalo sauce.

 For the buffalo sauce, I’m of the mind that it has to be Frank’s Red Hot Sauce or it’s not really buffalo.
 But if you have a favorite vinegar-based hot sauce, who am I to stop you?
 Give it a go.